Building Coq Projects¶

 Setup for working on your own projects¶

-The working and master copies of source code for your own projects should not be in the directory tree where Coq is installed.
-In particular, when you upgrade to a new version of Coq, any directories you created in the old version won't be copied or moved.
+The working and master copies of source code for your own projects should not be in the directory tree where Rocq is installed.
+In particular, when you upgrade to a new version of Rocq, any directories you created in the old version won't be copied or moved.

 If your project has multiple files in a single directory that depend on each